 Hero expands footprint in South America, ties up with Gilera Motors in Argentina

-Hero expands footprint in South America, ties up with Gilera Motors in Argentina2 min read .
-Updated: 13 Oct 2021, 03:03 PM IST
+Hero expands footprint in South America, ties up with Gilera Motors in Argentina

 Hero is expected to launch a range of new motorcycles in Argentina, including the Xpulse 200 and Hunk 160R.
 It also plans to open a flagship store in Buenos Aires.